 We pride ourselves on our student satisfaction levels which have risen from 73 per cent to 83 per cent between 2010 and 2012.
 Our dedication to improving the student experience is illustrated by our award-winning student engagement, our close links with business and industry and our £180 million investment in new facilities.

-85.6% of leavers from the School of Health and Social Care who responded to our survey entered employment (and/or further study), earning an average salary of £22,500.
+95 per cent of leavers from the DipHE Paramedic Science course who responded to our survey entered employment (and/or further study), earning an average salary of £23,000 within six months.
 Employers including Birmingham City Council and Birmingham Community Healthcare Trust offering positions such as Social Worker and District Nurse.

 Working with your Students’ Union